lefherz/songs/end_of_file/womanhood.md

 Is a real real woman sensitive or tough?
 Does a real real woman like it soft or rough?
 Is it just feeling, or do I need to feel hurt?
-Does womanhood feel better - deserved earned?
+Does womanhood feel better - undeserved or earned?

 I ask you, what is the price for my womanhood?